cilium/cilium/Documentation/contributing/development/hive.rst

     }

-The above example shows a number of use-cases in one cell.
-We start by requesting the job.Registry via the constructor.
-We can use the registry to create job groups, in most cases one will be enough.
+The preceding example shows a number of use cases in one cell.
+The cell starts by requesting the job.Registry by way of the constructor.
+The registry can create job groups; in most cases, one is enough.
-To this group we can add our jobs in the constructor.
-Any jobs added in the constructor are queued until the lifecycle of our cell starts.
-The group is added to the lifecycle and manages this internally.
-Jobs can also be added at runtime which can be handy for dynamic workloads while still guaranteeing a clean shutdown.
+You can add jobs in the constructor to this group.
+Any jobs added in the constructor are queued until the lifecycle of the cell starts.
+The group is added to the lifecycle and manages jobs internally.
+You can also add jobs at runtime, which can be handy for dynamic workloads while still guaranteeing a clean shutdown.

-A job group will cancel the context to all jobs when the lifecycle ends.
-Any job callbacks are expected to exit as soon as possible when the ``ctx`` is "Done".
-The group will make sure that all jobs are properly shutdown before the cell stops.
-If callbacks that do not stop within reasonable amount of time may cause hive to perform a hard shutdown.
+A job group cancels the context to all jobs when the lifecycle ends.
+Any job callbacks are expected to exit as soon as the ``ctx`` is "Done".
+The group makes sure that all jobs are properly shut down before the cell stops.
+Callbacks that do not stop within a reasonable amount of time may cause the hive to perform a hard shutdown.

 There are 3 job types: one-shot jobs, timer jobs, and observer jobs.
-One shot jobs run a limited amount of times, they can be used for short running jobs or jobs that span the entire lifecycle.
+One-shot jobs run a limited number of times: use them for brief jobs, or for jobs that span the entire lifecycle.
-Once the callback exits without error, its never called again.
-A one-shot can optionally have retry logic and/or trigger hive shutdown if it fails.
+Once the callback exits without error, it is never called again.
+Optionally, a one-shot job can include retry logic and/or trigger hive shutdown if it fails.
 Timers are called on a specified interval but they can also be externally triggered.
-Lastly, we have observer jobs which are invoked for every event on a ``stream.Observable``.
+Lastly, observer jobs are invoked for every event on a ``stream.Observable``.